-20. For prevention purposes in the broadest sense of the term, parliamentarians must draw up a national action plan to prevent armed violence, reduce the demand for arms by the civilian population and control the circulation of arms in close cooperation with their respective governments.
+21. For prevention purposes in the broadest sense of the term, parliamentarians must draw up a national action plan to prevent armed violence, reduce the demand for arms by the civilian population and control the circulation of arms in close cooperation with their respective governments.

-21. The creation of an international forum for dialogue: Since the international approach in controlling the illicit circulation of SALW should be global and coherent, it is incumbent upon parliamentarians, as it is for other government actors and civil society involved in this task, to foster dialogue based on an exchange of national and local experiences.
+Establishment of an international forum for dialogue

-22. The facilitation of discussion and dialogue is an area in which parliamentarians can play an active and constructive role, taking advantage of their participation in regional or international initiatives on the international agenda (transformation of the West African moratorium into a binding instrument in December 2005; draft international treaty on the transfer of arms; negotiations for the adoption of an international instrument on arms brokerage; enlarging the scope of the instrument on the marking and identification of illegal SALW munitions; etc.).
+- 22. Since the international approach in controlling the illicit circulation of SALW should be global and coherent, it is incumbent upon parliamentarians, as it is for other government actors and civil society involved in this task, to foster dialogue based on an exchange of national and local experiences. - 23.
+The facilitation of discussion and dialogue is an area in which parliamentarians can play an active and constructive role, taking advantage of their participation in regional or international initiatives on the international agenda (transformation of the West African Moratorium into a binding instrument in June 2006; draft international treaty on the transfer of arms; negotiations for the adoption of an international instrument on arms brokering; enlarging the scope of the UN instrument on the marking and identification of illicit SALW to ammunition; etc.).